-Prospective primary EDE Entities interested in submitting an audit for an EDE environment in calendar year 2021 (including a prospective phase change EDE Entity) must submit business requirements and privacy and security audits during the audit submission window from April 1, 2021-July 1, 2021 (at 3:00 AM ET).
+Prospective primary EDE Entities interested in submitting an audit for an EDE environment in calendar year 2023 must submit business requirements and privacy and security audits and prospective phase change EDE Entities must submit the business requirement audit during the audit submission window from April 1, 2023 to 3:00 AM ET on July 1, 2023 (i.e., three hours after midnight on June 30, 2022).
 CMS will not accept audits received outside of this submission window for initial approval as a primary EDE Entity or for prospective phase change EDE Entities seeking to change application phases.
-There is no guarantee that every prospective primary EDE Entity and prospective phase change EDE Entity that submits an audit in the submission window will receive approval to go live with EDE before the start of the PY 2022 OEP or even during calendar year 2021.
+Refer is no guarantee that every prospective primary EDE Entity and prospective phase change EDE Entity that submits an audit in the submission window will receive approval to go live with EDE before the start of the PY 2024 OEP or even during calendar year 2023.
 If a prospective EDE Entity or prospective phase change EDE Entity submits an audit, and then resubmits its audit before receiving feedback from CMS, CMS will only consider the date of the latest submission for purposes of determining review priority.
-CMS will conduct an initial high-level review of each audit to evaluate the quality and completeness of the audit submitted.
+CMS will conduct an initial high-level review of each audit on a first come, first serve basis to evaluate the quality and completeness of the audit submitted.